-Hall and Restroom Passes
+\Hall and Restroom Passes

-Anytime a student is in the hall and not under the direct supervision of his/her teacher, he/she must have an official Rutherford pass or bathroom lanyard.
-The pass must have the student's name, date, time, and destination written in ink.
-NO PASSES unless there is a medical emergency.
+Anytime a student is in the hall and not under the direct supervision of his/her teacher, he/she must have an official Rutherford Pass.
+NO PASSES the first and last 10 minutes of class unless there is a medical emergency.